KolatimiDave/People-Conter-App-On-Edge/README.md

 *   [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/)

-    **Note:** We recommend using a 4.14+ Linux kernel with this software.
+    **Note:** I recommend using a 4.14+ Linux kernel with this software.
 Run the following command to determine your kernel version:

      ```
      uname -a